duckysmacky/quecto/README.md

 `> make`

-only works on linux for now
+works on both linux (out of the box)

+and windows (assuming you have the mingw64 toolchain although others have not been tested and might work)

+also windows for some readon has a weird flicker effect when rendering the buffer

 # todo
 - make tabs work